ansuini/IntrinsicDimDeep/README.md

   A linear estimate based on PCA that we looked at is the number of eigenvectors that capture the 90% of variance in the data; we called this dimensionality estimate PC-ID.

-  What we found is that this PCA-based measure 1) gives much higher values of the ID and 2) is not able to distinguish qualitatively between trained and untrained networks.
+  What we found is that this PCA-based measure

+  - gives much higher values of than the ID

+  - **is not able to distinguish qualitatively between trained and untrained networks**.
 On the contrary, our ID estimate shows that for untrained networks the ID is substantially flat.

 <!---
 We observe that this is consistent with the fact that random linear transformations (neglecting the effect of non-linear activation functions) in high-dimensional space are close to orthogonal and thus it will tend to leave the intrinsic dimension of a low-dimensional manifolds, embedded in the source space, unchanged.